Rainbow Zipper Pouch Tutorial

 As you get close to the other end of the zipper, slide the zipper closed to move the zipper pull out of the way.

-Keep sewing the zippers together.
-Once the zippers are all sewn together, fold the zippers in half (right sides together,) to make a pouch and sew the two end zippers together.
+Once the zippers are all sewn together, fold the block of zippers in half, right sides together, to make a “pouch.”
+Sew the top edge together, so you have a “tube” of zippers.

 Fold the bias tape in half and slide it inside the pouch, lining up the edges as shown below.
 Pin in place.